aaronwork1205/To-Do-List-iOS-Application/README.md

 ## Reference
 We learned how to create mobile app with React Native from this tutorial: https://www.youtube.com/watch?v=Jyj-50T4MqQ&list=PLgjw1dR712joAlRdIc6BMNhX6_hrsL7kE <br>
 and use its front-end code as the starting point for our To-do-list App.

+## Future work
+Some of the future works can be done for our app.
+First, we should consider more account authorization scenarios to our front-end (what if they enter the wrong account password, what if they try to register an account with an email address that’s already in use).
+Moreover, some additional features can be added to our app.
+Maybe people can invite friends to their event, and when they add participants for one of the events, the same event will appear on invitee’s to-do-list as well.